Category Archives: Personal Brand

 • hold a moderate opinion of their skills,

-• appear humble and avoid pretentiousness,
+• avoid pretentiousness,

 • disclaim personal responsibility for success,